Back To Search Results

 B. A licensee shall not be required to comply with a summary suspension or restriction of a license until notice has been served in accordance with procedures established in board rules or the licensee has actualknowledge of an order of suspension or restriction, whichever occurs first.

-D. As used in this section:(1) "conversion therapy" means any practice or treatment that seeks to change a person's sexual orientation or gender identity, including any effort to change behaviors or gender expressions or to eliminate or reducesexual or romantic attractions or feelings toward persons of the same sex.
-"Conversion therapy" does notmean:(a) counseling or mental health services that provide acceptance, support and understanding of a person without seeking to change gender identity or sexual orientation; or(b) mental health services that facilitate a person's coping, social support, sexual orientation or gender identity exploration and development, including an intervention to prevent or address unlawful conduct or unsafe sexual practices, without seeking to change gender identity or sexual orientation;(2) "gender identity" means a person's self-perception, or perception of that person by another, of the person's identity as a male or female based upon the person's appearance, behavior or physical characteristics that are in accord with or opposed to the person's physical anatomy, chromosomal sex or sex at birth;(3) "minor" means a person under eighteen years of age; and(4) "sexual orientation" means heterosexuality, homosexuality or bisexuality, whether actual or perceived.61-10-16.
+D. As used in this section:(1) "Conversion therapy" means any practice or treatment that seeks to change a person's sexual orientation or gender identity, including any effort to change behaviors or gender expressions or to eliminate or reducesexual or romantic attractions or feelings toward persons of the same sex.
+"Conversion therapy" does notmean:(a) counseling or mental health services that provide acceptance, support, and understanding of a person without seeking to change gender identity or sexual orientation or(b) mental health services that facilitate a person's coping, social support, sexual orientation, or gender identity exploration and development, including an intervention to prevent or address unlawful conduct or unsafe sexual practices, without seeking to change gender identity or sexual orientation;(2) "gender identity" means a person's self-perception, or perception of that person by another, of the person's identity as a male or female based upon the person's appearance, behavior or physical characteristics that are in accord with or opposed to the person's physical anatomy, chromosomal sex or sex at birth;(3) "minor" means a person under 18 years of age; and(4) "sexual orientation" means heterosexuality, homosexuality, or bisexuality, whether actual or perceived.61-10-16.
 Penalties.
-(Repealed effective July 1, 2022.)Each of the following acts constitutes a misdemeanor punishable upon conviction by a fine of not less thantwenty-five dollars ($25.00) nor more than two hundred dollars ($200):
+(Repealed effective July 1, 2022.)Each of the following acts constitutes a misdemeanor punishable upon conviction by a fine of not less than$25.00 nor more than $200:

 A. the practice of osteopathic medicine or an attempt to practice osteopathic medicine without a license;

-B. the obtaining of, or attempting to obtain a license, or practice in the profession, for money or any other things of value by fraudulent misrepresentation;C. the making of any wilfully false oath, or affirmation, when an oath or affirmation is required by this act;orD. advertising, practicing or attempting to practice under a name other than one's own.
+B. the obtaining of, or attempting to obtain a license, or practice in the profession, for money or any other things of value by fraudulent misrepresentation;C. the making of any wilfully false oath, or affirmation when this act requires an oath or affirmation;orD. advertising, practicing, or attempting to practice under a name other than one's own.

 61-10-16.1.
-Practicing without license; penalty.
-(Repealed effective July 1, 2022.)A. A person who practices osteopathic medicine or who attempts to practice osteopathic medicine without first complying with the provisions of the Osteopathic Medicine Act and without being the holder of a license entitling the person to practice osteopathic medicine in New Mexico is guilty of a fourth degree felony.
+Practicing without a license is a penalty.
+(Repealed effective July 1, 2022.)A. A person who practices osteopathic medicine or attempts to practice osteopathic medicine without first complying with the provisions of the Osteopathic Medicine Act and without being the holder of a license entitling the person to practice osteopathic medicine in New Mexico is guilty of a fourth-degree felony.

-C. A person convicted pursuant to Subsection A or B of this section shall be sentenced under the provisions of the Criminal Sentencing Act [Chapter 31, Article 18 NMSA 1978] to imprisonment for a definite period not to exceed eighteen months and, in the discretion of the sentencing court, to a fine not to exceed five thousand dollars ($5,000), or both.
+C. A person convicted according to Subsection A or B of this section shall be sentenced under the provisions of the Criminal Sentencing Act [Chapter 31, Article 18 NMSA 1978] to imprisonment for a definite period not to exceed 18 months and, in the discretion of the sentencing court, to a fine not to exceed $5,000, or both.
 Each occurrence of practicing osteopathic medicine or attempting to practice osteopathic medicine without complying with the Osteopathic Medicine Act shall be a separate violation.

 61-10-19.
 Renewal of license; certificate; fee.
 (Repealed effective July 1, 2022.)A. All osteopathic physicians legally licensed to practice osteopathic medicine in this state shall, on or before July 1 of the third year after first-time licensure or the last licensure renewal, submit proof of completion of continuing education requirements as required by the board and pay to the secretary of the board a triennial renewal fee as provided in Section 61-10-6.1 NMSA 1978 for the renewal of a license to practice osteopathic medicine.
 Upon payment of fees and proof of completion of continuing education requirements, the board shall issue a certificate of triennial renewal of license.